ecarmonabaltimore/TBB-ARC-INTEGRATION-SANDBOX/README.md

 # Baltimore-Banner-Middlewares

-The intention of this repository is to contain all the middleware and the code of the AWS infrastructure in a single place, that way you can study faster what are the current integrations for The Baltimore Banner webpage and the resources that exist in the AWS account from The Baltimore Banner team.
+The intention of this repository is to host all the middleware and the code of the AWS infrastructure in a single place, that way you can study faster what are the current integrations for The Baltimore Banner webpage and the resources that exist in the AWS account from The Baltimore Banner team.